iterorganization/IMAS-ParaView/docs/source/pf_reader.rst

 =========

-This page explains how to use the PF Reader to visualize the axisymmetric active poloidal field coils, and axisymmetric passive conductors structures.
+This page explains how to use the PF Reader to visualize the axisymmetric active poloidal field coils, as well as axisymmetric passive conductor structures.

 Supported IDSs
 --------------

-Currently, the following IDS and structures are supported in the PF Reader:
+The following IDS and structures are supported in the PF Reader:

 .. list-table::
    :widths: auto